 Dinosaurs form the major group of animals that got extinct during this period.
 However, it is not proved that the asteroid attack killed the dinosaurs.
 Many species of dinosaurs have diminished millions of years after the KT extinction.

-The group of reptiles comprising of birds, dinosaurs, crocodilians survived the extinction and evolved into modern birds and crocodiles.
+The group of reptiles comprising birds, dinosaurs, crocodilians survived the extinction and evolved into modern birds and crocodiles.
 Among the marine flora and fauna, only 13% of the planktons remained alive.

 Also read: Evidence of Evolution